yclas/documentation/configuration-of-premium-themes.md

 ### Available options

-+ **Change the colour scheme and style of the theme: In this field you can select the one that you want to use for your site.
++ **Change the colour scheme and style of the theme**: In this field you can select the one that you want to use for your site.

-+ **Change the admin colour theme**: change the look of admin panel to the one that you find most comfortable to work with.
-Choose one of **6 colour schemes** !

 + **Header tool bar gets fixed in the top**: decide, if while scrolling your page down, the header from the top moves and is always visible (choose YES) or not (choose NO).